A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 As noted in every single one of the studies going back to the Crimean War, soldiers perform the basic tasks of soldiering more poorly the more they are overburdened, it cannot be said any clearer than that.

 This blog post will look at load carriage support platforms, specifically at the light role platoon and company levels.
 Organisational structures tend to evolve to meet operational requirements but to generalise; a light role infantry Company consists of a Company HQ and three rifle platoons.
 The rifle platoon consists of a platoon HQ and three rifle sections for a total of 30 individuals.
 At the Battalion level, there will also be a collection of support functions such as medical, QM’s, ATGW and mortars.
-Although light role infantry, do not, by definition, have integral vehicles at the company and platoon level, they have more recently utilised quad bikes and trailers, providing some casualty evacuation and light stores carriage support for dismounted sections.
+Although light role infantry, do not, by definition, have integral vehicles at the company and platoon level, they have more recently utilised quad bikes and trailers, providing some casualty evacuation and light store carriage support for dismounted sections.

 Describing a Requirement